Asfolny/geaves/README.md

 Once you have `geaves-cli`, you will need to set an environment variable `GEAVE_CONNECTION` which contains the connection to open sqlite on

 #### Installation
-Currently using git itself is currently the easiest installation method, this will change in the future
+Using git is currently the easiest installation method, this will change in the future
 ```bash
 $ git clone https://github.com/Asfolny/geaves.git
 $ cd geaves/geaves-cli